vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 };
 ```

-Its exactly the same as AllocatedBuffer but with VkImage instead of VkBuffer.
+It's exactly the same as AllocatedBuffer but with VkImage instead of VkBuffer.

 We can now add it to VulkanEngine class to store it